Neilpatel5502/Problem-Solving/README.md

 ## Contributing:

-I'm always open to feedback and contributions.
+I am always open to feedback and contributions.
 Feel free to open issues for suggestions or contribute to the repository by submitting a pull request.